mpetrovich/stylemark/README.md

 logo: (optional) Relative filepath or absolute URL of your logo
 assets: (optional) List of relative file/directory paths to copy and mirror in the generated style guide

+excludeDir: (optional) Regex pattern (in double quotes) or list of directories to exclude; .git and node_modules are always excluded
+match: (optional) Regex pattern or list of files to process; by default, common source files are included

 sidebar:
   background: (optional) Background color of the sidebar; hex colors should be quoted
   textColor: (optional) Text color of the sidebar; hex colors should be quoted